1256-bits/curses-txt-reader/README.md

 Previously opened files will open on the same page they were left off
 ### Controls:
 * Arrow Up/Down - page up and down
+* [page number]g - go to a page with specified number
 * Q - quit (Ctrl+C is also fine)
 * B - toggle progress bar
 * Home - got to the first page